 This Programme provides practical tools and training to assist organisations to become more inclusive of the 300,000+ New Zealanders who are of working age and are Deaf or hard of hearing.

 It's also an opportunity for all employees to learn more about hearing health.

 The programme includes online tools and resources, 2 workshops and on-site hearing screening days.

 Make Listening Safe

-With youth hearing loss on the rise, NFDHH are providing free hearing screenings to year 9 students at selected high schools throughout New Zealand.
-This is to ensure young peoples’ hearing health is being monitored and that at-risk kids are receiving the support they need sooner.
-Our national hearing screening results will also form part of an ongoing pilot study, which will provide essential data on youth hearing prevalence rates in New Zealand.
+With youth hearing loss on the rise, NFDHH is providing free hearing screenings to year 9 students at selected high schools across New Zealand.
+This programme aims to ensure young peoples’ hearing health is being monitored and that at-risk kids are receiving the support they need sooner.

 Youth Employment Programme